DV

 Strategy & risk

-IVV tracks S&P 500 Index with a basket approach, while VTI tracks CRSP US Total Market Index with a basket approach.
-Beta is 1.0 for IVV and 1.0379 for VTI, indicating IVV is less volatile relative to the market.
+IVV tracks S&P 500 Index, while VTI tracks Morningstar US Total Market Index.
+Beta is 1.0 for IVV and 1.0379 for VTI — effectively similar market sensitivity.

 IVV beta1.0